idena-network/idena-docs/docs/community/affiliate.md

 ### Rewards

-The reward is set to 50 iDNA for a validated invite and paid from the foundation wallet.
+The reward is set to 20 iDNA for a validated invite.
-Starting from Epoch #78 the reward will be changed to 20 iDNA for a validated invite.